convidev-tud/driftool/README.md

 In general, higher numbers indicate a more complex repository management.

+:bulb: Per default, a git merge is a symmetric operation, meaning A into B produces the same conflicts as B into A. However, through certain git operations (resets, gitignore change etc.) it happens that the merge is not symmatric.
+For example, A into B has 2 conflicts, although B into A has 0 conflicts.

 ## Report Generation

 The driftool generates HTML reports for further human analysis.
 The following figure shows such an analysis.
 The right side list displays all analysed branches.
 The top-right graph shows the drift based on (merge-)conflicting lines.
 The bottom-right graph shows the drift based on pure differences.
 Both graphs are interactive 3D visualizations.